What Bootstrapping does

 Copying stage0 {std,rustc}

-This copies the library and compiler artifacts from Cargo into
+This copies the library and compiler artifacts from cargo

 stage0-sysroot/lib/rustlib/{target-triple}/lib